 Specifically, the drive offers M-DISC support for those who prefer this higher quality disk.
 M-DISCS were introduced in 2009, and are a type of Blu-Ray or DVD disk that offer up to 1000 years of protection for recorded files.
 It may seem a little excessive, but for those that are extremely serious about preserving their data and can’t afford for it to get lost, the built-in M-DISC support is definitely an attractive feature.

 Lastly, the LG BE16NU50 is compatible with BDXL disks, which are a type of Blu-Ray disk that offer anywhere from 100 to 128 GB of storage, or about 27 times the storage of a single DVD.
-It’s worth noting that it’s only Windows compatible, and won’t work with Apple computers.
+It’s worth noting that it’s compatible with both Windows and Apple computers.
 However, when it comes to overall compatibility and features, we found the LG BE16NU50 to be both extremely versatile in a number of scenarios.

 The LG BE16NU50 also has two speeds depending on your existing USB connection.
 It can write at a 6x BD-R speed with a USB 2.0 connection and a 16x BD-R write speed with a USB 3.0 connection.
 We would highly recommend using a USB 3.0 connection for best performance, mainly because it will allow you to transfer data at speeds up to 5 Gbps.
 This is a whopping ten times faster than using a standard USB 2.0 connection.